 Lake Superior Facts

-- That’s because, for countless centuries, it bore a name derived from the language of the local Indigenous Peoples.
-The Ojibwe, a tribe of the Anishinaabe nation, referred to the amazing lake as gichi-gami.
-In their language, furthermore, this term meant great sea.
+- That’s because, for countless centuries, this wonder bore a name derived from the language of the local Indigenous Peoples.
+The Ojibwe, a tribe of the Anishinaabe nation, referred to the amazing lake by the title gichi-gami.
+Intriguingly, in their language, this term meant great sea.

-- The first European to encounter this wonder of Nature remains a matter of some debate.
-This occurs due to the existence of few good records of the time period.
+- For the meomtn, the name of the first European to encounter this wonder of Nature remains a matter of some debate.
+This occurs due to the existence of few records of the time period.
 For the moment, the French explorer Etienne Brule holds credit for the first sighting, in 1620.

-- It also forms one of a total of five, interconnected, gargantuan bodies of freshwater found.
-They’re by far the largest in their region of the world.
+- It also forms one of a total of five, interconnected, gargantuan bodies of freshwater currently known to exist.
+They’re by far the largest in their entire region of the world.
 Collectively, these products of time and natural processes understandably bear the name the Great Lakes.

 - Rankings of bodies of water vary, based on different criteria, though.
-Magnificent Lake Superior, however, appears high on any such list.
+Magnificent Lake Superior, however, appears very high near the top of any such list.
 It ranks as the third-largest on earth in terms of volume.
 It does, however, rank as the largest on earth in terms of surface area.

 Related Articles